 - There is an existing disparity in the wealth or assets that one of the couple is bringing to the relationship

 - There is an expected disparity in the future wealth that one of the couple will have in the relationship e.g. the couple or one of the couple are expecting to be extremely successful and want to protect their future earnings and assets

 - For older couples, the term “silver splicer” has appeared, this relates to people over 60 marrying for the second time, and who wish to protect their assets which they want to leave to any children of a previous relationship, without worrying about whether those assets will be taken in a divorce.

-Contact a member of the family team to book a free 30 minute appointment at any of our three Suffolk offices, to discuss whether a pre-nuptial or post-nuptial agreement is the right choice for you.
+Contact a member of the family team to book a confidential one hour initial appointment for a fixed price of £100 plus VAT at any of our three Suffolk offices, to discuss whether a pre-nuptial or post-nuptial agreement is the right choice for you.